 San Angelo is a larger medium-sized city located in the state of Texas.
 With a population of 100,119 people and 25 constituent neighborhoods, San Angelo is the 37th largest community in Texas.

 San Angelo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, San Angelo is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in San Angelo who work in office and administrative support (13.12%), sales jobs (10.84%), and management occupations (7.63%).
+Overall, San Angelo is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in San Angelo who work in office and administrative support (13.93%), sales jobs (11.39%), and management occupations (8.15%).

-The citizens of San Angelo are slightly better educated than the national average of 21.84% for all cities and towns, with 22.31% of adults in San Angelo having a bachelor's degree or advanced degree.
+The education level of San Angelo citizens is a little higher than the average for US cities and towns: 23.93% of adults in San Angelo have at least a bachelor's degree.

 San Angelo is an extremely ethnically-diverse city.
 The people who call San Angelo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of San Angelo residents report their race to be White, followed by Black or African-American.
 San Angelo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 40.22% of the city’s residents.
-Important ancestries of people in San Angelo include Irish, English, French , and Italian.
+People of Hispanic or Latino origin account for 41.67% of the city’s residents.
+Important ancestries of people in San Angelo include German, Irish, English, Italian, and Scottish.

 The most common language spoken in San Angelo is English.
 Other important languages spoken here include Spanish and Korean.